lucadibello/zerotrust-your-home/README.md

 #### 6.1.1.
 Alerting rules

 Alerting rules are conditions evaluated periodically by _Prometheus_ that whenever are met, it will trigger an alert via _Prometheus Alertmanager_.
-The alert manager will then notify the system administrators via the configured notification channels (i.e., Telegram, E-Mail, Slack).
+The alert manager will then notify the system administrators via the configured notification channels (e.g., [ntfy.sh](https://ntfy.sh), Webhooks).

 The following list outlines the alerting rules configured to monitor the system health: